Weblog

 20 April 2009

-The first DrupalCamp in Central America took place 18th of april in Managua, Nicaragua.
-The all-day event aimed to actively form a community of professional drupalers from all Central American countries.
+The inaugural DrupalCamp in Central America was held on April 18th in Managua, Nicaragua.
+This all-day event was dedicated to fostering a community of professional Drupal developers across all Central American countries.

 Continue reading